Château de Richelieu: The grounds

 The château was approached by a long double avenue of trees forming one of three avenues that met at a patte d'oie before the outer gates, which curved inwards to form half of a circle on the ground that was completed by the pattern formed by the three approaching approaches through the town; this nodal feature, with its flanking pavilions, survives, in the town's Place du Cardinal.
 In the two spandrel shapes enclosed behind the outer walling were matching enclosed outer service courts.
 Through the arched central gateway the visitor entered the vast basse cour, with common stabling for a hundred horses in a flanking courtyard to the left, with barns and lodgings for gardeners and estate workers, and to the right, an identical courtyard with elite stabling, bakehouse and other offices.
 Continuing along the axis one passed through a smaller cour d'honneur enclosed by matching ranges each with a central dome and end pavilions.
 There was a central fountain.
 Beyond was the rectangular moat that surrounded the château itself, with its inner court, reached across a central drawbridge leading to the grand domed gatehouse, a handsome structure with Hercules and Mars in niches on either side and a statue of Louis XIII above, with a statue of Fame crowning the dome.

 The inner court was about two thirds the width of the avant-cour.
 The main corps de logis was domed; its left-hand range enclosed the modest house of Richelieu's youth.
 Wings enclosed the court on either side; once again they had end pavilions with squared domes.
 On the façades of the piano nobile there were niches in the piers between windows, containing statues, and niches in the ground floor containing busts.

 The garden front looked onto a square parterre that was itself surrounded by moats and reached by a central bridge.
 Like the two outer courts, it was divided in four plats with a central feature.
 To either side a major cross-axis extended the patterned gardens.
 Ahead, at the terminus of the main axis, the woods drew back in an exedra.

 The site today

 The walled gardens of the château remain and are open as a public park.
+It is the property of the Chancellerie des Universités de Paris.
 A few fragments of the palace buildings remain, such as the bridges over the moats, the "Honour Gateway", and some buildings from the service ranges; one of the latter is in use as a kind of museum or information centre and includes pictures and models of the palace as it once was.
 This building is covered in carved graffiti from visitors to the site, dating back at least as far as 1905, and including dated initials from the periods of both World War I and World War II, plus some graffiti from bearers of the Richelieu name.

 There is a small shop and management office at the entrance, and a car park between that and the town.